karanchahal/karanchahal.github.io/_posts/2016-09-24-Detecting-Skin-Cancer-Using-Deep-Learning.md

 After reducing the 101*101 patches to roughly 24*24 patches which were then run through a fully connected multi perceptron network which was attached to a [softmax](https://en.wikipedia.org/wiki/Softmax_function) layer to output the probabilities of the two classes.

 After training for roughly a day, the model was tested and the hyper parameters varied.
-We managed to achieve an accuracy of 82% which is roughly equal to what the paper stated.
+We managed to achieve an accuracy of 82% which was roughly equal to what the paper stated.

 ![desk](http://medicalimaging.spiedigitallibrary.org/data/Journals/JMIOBU/930715/JMI_1_3_034003_f008.png)

 After training the model, the final demo had to be created.
 The demo took a breast histology image as input and outputted the same image overlaid with indicators at pixel points where a mitosis cell was detected.
 To achieve this, after taking the image as input , a subset of points were deemed worthy of further scrutiny by running into a DNN which told with a 60 % probability that the cells were mitosis.
 The positive results from this DNN were then fed into the main model that we had trained above, where the final result would be calculated.
 The probabilities outputted were put in a probability map.
-This probablity map which usually is extremely chaotic was smoothened using a gaussian blur function.
+This probability map which usually is extremely chaotic was smoothened using a gaussian blur function.
 Finally the pixel points of the actual mitosis were extracted if they cleared some pre set threshold.